 Outputs:

-“(Naming)_Riparian_Corridors” - Polygons representing the riparian corridor of each stream segment.
+“(Naming)_riparian_corridors” - Polygons representing the riparian corridor of each stream segment.
 There will only be one polygon per set of contiguous streams.
 If you want individual polygons segmented by stream segment, run this output through the Stream Shade tool.
 If you want them segmented by watershed or catchment, run it through the Vegetation Stats By Catchment tool.

+“(Naming)_rip_corridors_no_AC” - Polygons representing the riparian corridor of each stream segment WITHOUT active channels included in the polygons.
+There will only be one polygon per set of contiguous streams.
+If you want individual polygons segmented by stream segment, run this output through the Stream Shade tool.
+If you want them segmented by watershed or catchment, run it through the Vegetation Stats By Catchment tool.

 Stream Monitoring Tools

 These script tools can be used to monitor the health of streams.
-They do not have to be run in any particular order.
+They can be run in any order.

 Below is a brief overview of each tool: